mitre/hipcheck/site/content/docs/getting-started/install.md

 the Hipcheck container, and publishes images to Docker Hub with each new release.

+The default Hipcheck `check` invocation includes analyses that require a GitHub token in the environment.
+Once you have generated or otherwise acquired a token, forward it to the container during the `run` invocation.
+Examples are included below.

+To use a custom policy, you will need to create a [policy file][policy_file] and expose the enclosing directory to the container as a mounted volume.
+Then, include `--policy <PATH>` in your `docker run` or `podman run` invocation, where `<PATH>` is the path to your mounted policy file **within the container**.

 ### Using Docker Hub

 Hipcheck publishes container images to Docker Hub under the [`mitre/hipcheck`